jannekem/monoverse/README.md

 where `<project>` is the key of the project as defined in the configuration file.

 Monoverse will then check if the project has been modified since the last release.
 If there are changes, it will craft a new version number and update the project's manifest file depending on its type.
+You can force a release by using the `--force` flag.

 If the project has dependents, Monoverse will also update the dependent files with the new version number.